*This post may contain affiliate links. Please see my disclosure for more details!*

 One thing I feel I should also mention is the type of salt I use – I tend to use Maldon sea salt flakes ~all~ of the time as I love it.
 Table salt is not the same, and I think should be avoided – but if it’s all you have, just use a pinch!

-For the insides of the cookie, I decided to switch things up a bit and use a mixture of white chocolate chips (you can of course use whatever flavour chocolate you want!), some peanut butter chips (I found Reese’s ones in Sainsbury’s!), and some chopped peanuts.
+For the insides of these peanut butter NYC cookies, I decided to switch things up a bit and use a mixture of white chocolate chips (you can of course use whatever flavour chocolate you want!), some peanut butter chips (I found Reese’s ones in Sainsbury’s!), and some chopped peanuts.

 As always, you can change the peanut butter chips to something else, such as Reese’s pieces, or chopped peanut butter cups, you can use salted peanuts or flavoured peanuts – or anything!!
 As long as you like it, go for it!